TravorLZH/intelligent-stuff/README.md

 My "Hello world" project of Neural Networks.
-It is currently based on the Keras API, but I am going implement one **literally from scratch** after I mastered the section of back propagation
+It is currently based on the Keras API, but I am going implement one **literally from scratch** after I mastered the section of back propagation.

 ## Prerequisites